 The class grading indicates a decrease of recyclability which can be caused by many different factors of a packaging design.
 As defined above, packaging with class "A" can be recycled in closed-loop systems, for instance "beverage bottle to beverage bottle" or "food to non-food packaging".
 This class however would not apply to packaging destined for open loop recycling.
-High-quality applications are significantly reinforced by the principles outlined in the Circular Plastic Economy, the Circular Economy Act7, the Plastics Strategy, and the PPWR8, as they:
+High-quality applications are significantly reinforced by the principles outlined in the Circular Plastic Economy,

-- Minimize the loss of materials, - Minimize plastic material degradation, allowing for more recycling cycles, - Preserve the plastic material economic value.
+- the Circular Economy Act7, the Plastics Strategy, and the PPWR8, as they: - Minimize the loss of materials, - Minimize plastic material degradation, allowing for more recycling cycles, - Preserve the plastic material economic value.

-also results in a positive environmental impact reduction when compared to the utilization of virgin material feedstock, in particular if several cycles of utilisation are ensured as it is the case with packages obtaining recyclability class "B" or "C".
+However, even if not ranked "A", open-loop recycling also results in a positive environmental impact reduction when compared to the utilization of virgin material feedstock, in particular if several cycles of utilisation are ensured as it is the case with packages obtaining recyclability class "B" or "C".